indutny/sticky-session/README.md

 ## Technical

 Sticky Sessions are Hash Balanced by IP.
 Optionally layer4 header informations, for proxied connections, can be hashed.

 ### Prolog to Proxied connections

 If you're using a proxy, like you do in many constellations, e.g. using a varnish as cache, using a *Cloudflare like* CDN or using DDoS Protections which are build on a so called *reverse proxy Server*.
-There are many cases where you may not be able to avoid proxying the users requests, before they reach the node Application.
+There are many cases where you may not be able to avoid proxying the users requests,before they reach the node Application.

 #### The Problem:

 If we proxy any connection, the real IP will be lost.
 The original implementation of sticky-sessions worked only on layer 3 of the OSI Model.
 But the Information we need, is right now on layer 4.

 **Note:** Only versions smaller than 0.11.14 and greater than 0.9.6 are supported.
 The reason for this is that the behavior of onread in net.js has changed: https://github.com/joyent/node/blob/v0.11.14-release/lib/net.js#L492-L514